astropy/astroquery/docs/vamdc/vamdc.rst

     pip install https://github.com/keflavich/vamdclib/archive/master.zip

 This is the personal fork of the astroquery maintainer that includes astropy's setup helpers on top of the vamdclib infrastructure.
+If the infrastructure is `merged <https://github.com/VAMDC/vamdclib/pull/1>`_ into the main vamdclib library, we'll change these instructions.

 Examples
 ========